Błękitni Wronki: Re-birth

 MKS Błękitni Wronki was created on 3 August 2007.
 Including as a response to "vacuum", which was created after the disappearance of the primary and third tier football club Amica Wronki.
-MKS creators were Artur Hibner and Gregory Sobkowski.
+MKS creators were Artur Hibner and Grzegorz Sobkowski.

-At the moment Błękitni play in the Liga Okręgowa, the sixth tier, having previously been promoted every year since beginning from the bottom of the football pyramid.
-In the league the club has competed against Sparta Szamotuły and Sokół Pniewy.
+Błękitni played mostly in the regional league, the sixth, and later seventh, tier, having previously been promoted every year since beginning from the bottom of the football pyramid.
+In the league, the club has competed against Sparta Szamotuły and Sokół Pniewy.
 Earlier the club faced Dyskobolia Grodzisk Wielkopolski, which has a rich top flight past.
 Unfortunately the Wronki club must play matches in Popowo, but according to its activists, it is likely that in the future this will change.
-At the beginning of 2012 there has been a change in the management of the club.
-Błękitni Wronki is a solid team, which is based primarily on the strength of its youth football teams, the junior Błękitni sides successfully play against the best teams of Greater Poland, and sometimes even in the country.
+At the beginning of 2012, there has been a change in the management of the club.
+Błękitni Wronki is currently based primarily on its youth football teams, the junior Błękitni sides successfully play against the best teams of Greater Poland, and sometimes even in the country.

+Junior teams only

+In July 2023, Błękitni temporarily ceased operating a senior team after being unable to complete a roster.